History of the Handel House Trust

 In June 2000, The Handel House Trust signed the lease for the upper floors of Nos.
 25 and 23 Brook Street and within a month, construction work began.
 After extensive renovation work, the Handel House Museum opened to the public on 8 November 2001.

 In 2007 the Handel House Trust acquired a 999 year lease for the whole of 25 Brook Street, and a two-stage Master Plan was developed to restore Jimi Hendrix’s flat on the upper floors of 23 Brook Street, and the ground floor and basement of Handel’s house at 25 Brook Street.
 As the first phase of the Master Plan, again assisted by a Heritage Lottery Fund grant, a new studio space, extended lift access to all floors and additional visitor facilities were developed and opened in February 2016.
-The second phase, which will restore Handel’s ground floor and basement will follow in the coming years.
+The second phase, The Hallelujah Project is an ambitious construction project that started in 2021 to fully restore the London home of the great composer G.F.
+Handel and present new stories about rock legend Jimi Hendrix.